Milch Kanten with mandarins Japanese dessert with simple ingredients

 The preparation:

-4. Pour the milk into a suitable container that you want to use for storage.
+4. Pour the milk into a suitable container for storage.

-5. Place the mandarin pieces into the mixture and allow to set in the fridge for 30 minutes.
+5. Add the mandarin pieces to the mixture and let them set in the refrigerator for about 30 minutes.

 Table of contents: